andresstbn/andresstbn/README.md

-I’m a Software Engineer and Tech Lead with 7+ years of experience building and operating production systems, particularly in fintech and real-time transaction environments.
+I’m a Software Engineer and Tech Lead with 6+ years of experience building and operating production systems, particularly in fintech and  transaction environments.

 My core expertise lies in TypeScript and Python, with a strong focus on backend architecture, distributed systems, and cloud-native applications.
 I’ve led the design of scalable, low-latency services that integrate with payment processors, hardware devices, and external partners under strict security and reliability constraints.